 The Company records equity instruments issued to non-employees as expense at the fair value over the related service period as determined in accordance with the authoritative guidance and periodically revalues the equity instruments as they vest.
 The Company did not grant any stock options to non-employees during the year ended December 31, 2013.
-During the year ended December 31, 2014, the Company granted options to purchase a total of 231,437 shares of common stock to non-employees under the 2014 Equity Incentive Plan.
-As of
+During the year ended December 31, 2014, the Company granted options to purchase a total of 125,000 shares of common stock to non-employees under the 2014 Equity Incentive Plan.
+As of December 31, 2014, 43,750 non-employee options were vested and outstanding.
+In the year ended December 31, 2014, the

-NantKwest, Inc. Notes to the Financial Statements (continued) As of and for the years ended December 31, 2013 and 2014 (in thousands, except share and per share amounts)
+Conkwest, Inc. Notes to the Financial Statements As of and for the years ended December 31, 2013 and 2014 (in thousands, except share and per share amounts)

-December 31, 2014, 81,003 non-employee options were vested and outstanding.
-In the year ended December 31, 2014, the Company recorded stock-based compensation expense related to non-employee consultants of \$76 as an operating expense in selling, general and administrative.
+Company recorded stock-based compensation expense related to non-employee consultants of \$76 as an operating expense in selling, general and administrative.

-Restricted Stock Award-In 2014, the Company issued a restricted stock award for 129,605 shares of Class A common stock that vests based on the holder achieving certain performance milestones.
+Restricted Stock Award - In 2014, the Company issued a restricted stock award for 70,000 shares of Class A common stock that vests based on the holder achieving certain performance milestones.
 The holder met those performance milestones during the year, and the Company recognized stock compensation expense of \$228 related to the restricted stock award.